Investment Office · · 19 min read

 Interpreting the pattern:

 One or two items from any category: Normal deal friction.
-Negotiate harder, document concerns, and proceed with caution.
+Negotiate harder, document concerns, proceed with caution.

 Three or more items from a single category: Systematic problem in that area.
 Requires direct conversation and potentially restructured terms before proceeding.